deniell/favorites_app/README.md

 Based on codelab: https://codelabs.developers.google.com/codelabs/flutter-app-testing

-Will be covered with all types of tests.
+App covered with all types of tests:
+- Unit tests to validate the add and remove operations.
+- Widgets tests for the home and favorites pages.
+- Integration app test for the main app logic in integration with UI.
+- UI and performance tests for the entire app using integration tests.

 Target platform - Android.